Version 3.12.0

 If the GM wishes to run a game with more traditional knowledge and perception traits, they can add these at character creation:

-Faults should not be used as an excuse to cause problems for the rest of the table in-game, unless everybody is okay with it OOC.
-A PC with the fault kleptomania shouldn't steal from the other players unless they agree to it beforehand or everybody is explicitly okay with PVP conflict of that nature.
-Even if a player chooses "lone wolf who doesn't get along well with others" as a fault, they'd still need to come up with some reason that they join the rest of the party and work alongside them.
+Faults should not be used as an excuse to cause problems for the rest of the table in-game, unless everybody is okay with it out of character.
+A PC with kleptomania shouldn't steal from another PC unless their player agrees to it or has explicitly stated that they're okay with PvP conflict of that nature.
+Even if a player chooses "lone wolf who doesn't get along well with others" as a fault, they'd still need to come up with some reason that they join the rest of the party and work with them.

-A player who chooses Gifts and/or Faults for their character will probably want them to be relevant to the game at some point, so the GM should occasionally put together a situation where the player can invoke one of their Gifts or Faults in a satisfying way.
-Appropriate GM moves for this might be "Let a player show off a Gift" and "Let a player show off a Fault."
+A player who chooses gifts and/or faults for their character will probably want them to be relevant to the game at some point, so the GM should occasionally put together a situation where the player can invoke one of their gifts or faults in a satisfying way.
+If the GM is using GM moves (described in a later section), appropriate GM moves for this might be "Let a player show off a Gift" and "Let a player show off a Fault".

 Instead of assigning a specific number of trait levels to the character, the player can work with the GM to develop their character concept.
 Then the player and the GM use their understanding of the character to rank any traits that can be ranked on the Fudge ladder.